BoazSimhi/OOP-Project-Y11-Assessment2/docs/SDS.md

 - Filter possible enemies to fight by their difficulty
 - Implement Player levelling-up capability with stat increase
 - Enhance user feedback and validation
+- Allow the user to input their own name for the player

 **Sprint 3**
 - Optional: Add `critical_chance` for enemy attacks